andreasabel/inCode/entry/introduction-to-singletons-4.md

 building on the concepts in those posts in a pretty heavy way.

-Today we're going to jump straight into *functional programming* at the type level!
+Today we're going to jump straight into *functional programming* at the type level.
 Code in this post is built on *GHC 8.6.1* with the *[nightly-2018-09-29](https://www.stackage.org/nightly-2018-09-29)* snapshot (so, *singletons-2.5*).
 However, unless noted, all of the code should still work with *GHC 8.4* and *singletons-2.4*.